Mahaboob-Khan/SQL/NamasteSQL/README.md

   <summary>Q3.
 Assign the Running Number and reset when Non-Null value is encountered</summary>

 #### Problem Statement:
-  Write a query to get the Running number when the flag encouters a NULL & again reset it for the next subsequent follow-up when it encounters a Non-NULL value.<br />
+  Write a query to get the Running number when the flag encounters a NULL & again reset it for the next subsequent follow-up when it encounters a Non-NULL value.<br />

 #### Table Schema, Sample Input, and output